Niall Reid-Stephen

-Niall Reid-Stephen (born 8 September 2001) is a Barbadian international footballer who plays for USL League One club Tormenta FC, and for the Barbadian national team.
+Niall Reid-Stephen (born 8 September 2001) is a Barbadian international footballer who plays for USL Championship club New Mexico United, and for the Barbadian national team.

 Secondary School and University Career

-In 2021-2022, Reid-Stephen played for Chicago State University and in 2023, he played for Florida Gulf Coast University.
+In 2021–2022, Reid-Stephen played for Chicago State University and in 2023, he played for Florida Gulf Coast University.

 Club career

 In 2024, Reid-Stephen joined Appalachian FC of the National Premier Soccer League.
 That season, he scored two goals against Charlottetowne Hops FC in the semi-finals to secure the victory and advance to the conference championship match.
 A week later, Reid-Stephen moved to Asheville City SC of USL League Two.
 He debuted for the club in the conference quarter-final match against NONA FC.
 Asheville City won the match 4–0.

 Reid-Stephen signed with professional USL League One club Tormenta FC on 9 January 2025.
 He had a great 2025 season with the club being named to the 2025 All USL League One first team.

+On January 1, 2026, USL Championship side New Mexico United announced they had acquired Reid-Stephen via transfer from Tormenta FC for an undisclosed fee.